-- [11] In April 2012, approximately 700 democratically elected delegates attended a meeting of the CAW-Canada Council, and a recommendation/resolution was unanimously approved, endorsing the discussions undertaken with CEP with respect to the formation of a new union.
+[13] In April 2012, approximately 700 democratically elected delegates attended a meeting of the CAW-Canada Council, and a recommendation/resolution was unanimously approved, endorsing the discussions undertaken with CEP with respect to the formation of a new union.
 On August 1, 2012, the Proposal Committee issued its final report, encapsulating the work of the Committee, establishing a detailed template for the desired new union, and proposing a recommendation/resolution to be adopted by the CAW-Canada and CEP at their respective conventions, which stated that the recommendation of the Committee was adopted and that the unions would work cooperatively to create a new Canadian union.

+[14] That same day, on August 1, 2012, the leadership of both CEP and CAW-Canada jointly released the Proposal Committee's final report, referred to above, at a live-streamed press conference.

-The report was issued at a live-streamed press conference that same day. - [12] On August 20-24, 2012, CAW-Canada held a CAW Constitutional and Collective Bargaining Convention, at which nearly 1000 democratically elected delegates voted unanimously in favour of the resolution to create a new union in concert with CEP, pursuant to and in conformity with the contents of the Proposal Committee's final report. - [13] In October 2012, the Constitutional Convention of CEP was held, and the resolution expressed in the Proposal Committee's final report was put to the delegates, with over 90% of those in attendance voting in favour of the resolution calling for the creation of a new union in concert with CAW-Canada. - [14] CAW-Canada Convention delegates were democratically elected by local union members further to a detailed procedure spelled out in the CAW-Canada constitution, which contained provisions for a nomination process, a responsible Local Union Election Committee and a secret ballot vote. - [15] The proposed draft constitution of the new union, proposed merger agreement and supporting policies were considered by the CAW-Canada's National Executive Board and approximately two dozen senior staff members in March 2013, and with certain minor amendments to the constitution, it approved a slightly revised version of the documents as the basis for the path forward.
+[15] On August 20-24, 2012, CAW-Canada held a CAW Constitutional and Collective Bargaining Convention, at which nearly 1000 democratically elected delegates voted unanimously in favour of the resolution to create a new union in concert with CEP, pursuant to and in conformity with the contents of the Proposal Committee's final report.

+[16] In October 2012, the Constitutional Convention of CEP was held, and the resolution expressed in the Proposal Committee's final report was put to the delegates, with over 90% of those in attendance voting in favour of the resolution calling for the creation of a new union in concert with CAW-Canada.

+[17] The proposed draft constitution of the new union, proposed merger agreement and supporting policies were considered by the CAW-Canada's National Executive Board and approximately two dozen senior staff members in March 2013, and with certain minor amendments to the constitution, it approved a slightly revised version of the documents as the basis for the path forward.
 Likewise, the same foundation material was placed before CEP's National Executive Board in March and April 2013, and with minor changes proposed, it also voted to support the foundation documents as the way forward for the new union.

+[18] Based on the feedback received, certain changes and clarifications were made to the draft constitution, and on May 27, 2013, the Proposal Committee came together for a final meeting to review the draft constitution.
+On May 28, 2013, it was then put before the CAW-Canada's National Executive Board and was approved as the foundation document to be submitted to the Founding Convention.
+Also, the National Executive Board unanimously approved a resolution to call a special CAW convention, commencing August 30, 2013, in Toronto.

+[19] At meetings held on May 28-29, 2013, the CEP National Executive Board resolved to call an "Article 18" Convention, and it unanimously decided to submit the proposed merger agreement and draft new union constitution to the CEP Article 18 Special Convention and the new union convention.
+The CEP National Executive Board also endorsed a resolution approving the proposed merger agreement and draft constitution.